 Most rewarding books of 2021

-The end of 2021 means books lists.
-I always enjoy them, because it means I get to find books I may have missed and I get to make my own, with all the books I encounter and enjoyed.
+I always enjoy them, because it means I get to find books I may have missed, and I get to make my own, with all the books I encounter and enjoy.
 My Goodreads account says I read 38 books.
-(In 2020 I shows 31 books.)
-But, it appears I read less YA this year than ever before.
+(In 2020, I read 31 books.)
+But it appears I read less YA this year than ever before.
 YA is trending downward?
 Oh no, because I generally enjoy a good YA.
-Next year, will be very different.
+Next year will be very different.

-Otherwise, in no particular order here is the list of my most rewarding books of 2021.
+Otherwise, in no particular order, here is the list of my most rewarding books of 2021.

 Fascinated me Epic Fantasy: the Witcher series by Andrew Sapkowski